ENCCS/gpu-programming/content/10-gpu-porting.rst

 Some steps at first glance:
 - the code could (has to) be splitted in 3 kernels.
 Why?
-- check for false dependenceies.
-For example the index `k2`
+- check for false dependencies.
+Analyze if there are any variables that could lead to false dependencies between iterations, like the index k2`
 - is it efficient for GPUs to split the work over the index `i`?
+What about the memory access?
 - is it possible to collapse some loops?
+Combining nested loops can reduce overhead and improve memory access patterns, leading to better GPU performance.
 - what is the best memory access in a GPU?
+Review memory access patterns in the code.
+Minimize global memory access by utilizing shared memory or registers where appropriate.
+Ensure memory access is coalesced and aligned, maximizing GPU memory throughput

 .. keypoints::

    - k1